Skip to main content

 Related reading: Maverick Spend in Platforms: How to Stop Off-Contract Contractor Payments Before They Drain Margin.

-Pick the ownership model that matches your team.
+2. Pick the ownership model that matches your team.
 Embedded ramps can make sense when you need a faster in-product launch and want more of the visible buy or sell flow handled by one provider.
 Treasury-style rails can fit better when finance wants tighter control over fiat-to-crypto conversion and can support heavier onboarding, approvals, and exception handling.
-Modular orchestration with Gruv plus selected providers can fit when you expect corridor changes, more than one partner, or stricter internal control over retries, payout states, and ledger mapping.
+Modular orchestration with Gruv plus selected licensed partners can fit when you expect corridor changes, more than one partner, or stricter internal control over retries, payout states, and ledger mapping; here Gruv provides orchestration and fiat-side reconciliation while the licensed partners custody and convert.
 The real decision is ownership reality.
 If you cannot clearly assign KYC, KYB, AML reviews, webhook retry behavior, and returned-fund posting to named owners, you are choosing too early.

 Use this minimum evidence pack: